|

 "No one has a monopoly on our unending story of nationhood;

-no one has the manual for our nationhood."
+the manual for our nationhood."

 John Tamihere.